 As a precautionary note, you should be drinking water consistently through the day.
 If you chug it all at once, you may end up with a gurgling sound instead of the growling.

 If your stomach always seems to growl at that 9 a.m. meeting even though you ate earlier, make sure you eat slower during your breakfast.
 This will actually help you digest food better, which can prevent stomach grumbling.

 This is another solution for chronic stomach growling.
 If your body starts consistently signaling that it’s time to eat before you’re ready for a meal, you may need to eat more often.

 Many people actually benefit from eating four to six small meals a day instead of three large ones.
-This improves digestion and metabolism, prevents grumbling during digestion, and helps prevent you from being hungry (which in turn prevents hunger growling).
+This

 When you’re eating, chew your food slowly and thoroughly.
 By completely pulverizing each bite, you’re giving your stomach much less work to do later on.
 This can make digestion much easier.
 By chewing slowly, you’re also less likely to swallow air, preventing indigestion and gas.

 Some foods are more likely to cause gas and indigestion.
 Avoiding these foods can significantly reduce stomach growling that’s caused by gas moving through the intestines.

 Common culprits include hard-to-digest foods such as:

 Foods and drinks with high acidity can contribute to the grumbling noise, so reducing them in your diet can help prevent it.
 This includes foods like citrus, tomatoes, and some sodas.